ecabanasv/ci-pp5-ecommerce/README.md

 - The header is present on all pages of the website.
 It contains the following elements:
     - Text logo: redirects the user to the home page.
     - Search bar: allows the user to search for books by title, author or ISBN.
+    - Current amount of EUR: displays the current amount of EUR in the user's cart.
     - Cart icon: redirects the user to the cart page.
     - Username: redirects the user to the user account page.
     - User icon contains the following elements: